cosinusoidally/ChakraCore-experiments/build-chakracore/README.md

 ./10-build-chakracore
 ```

+In theory this should be it.
+You should now

+If you do see any errors about clock_gettime you may need to apply the workaround below

 Here comes the fiddly bit.
 The ChakraCore build will run almost to the end.
 It will then fail complaining about clock_gettime.
 This is because the CMake files are not telling the compiler to link to librt.

 First enter the proot and set up your environment (paste the following commands in to your terminal):